TomFilsell/LLM_tutor/README.md

 ### 3. Automated Evaluation (`llm_evaluator.py`)

-Manually reviewing 100+ AI responses is slow and error-prone.
+Manually reviewing 100+ AI responses is time consuming.

-This script uses **LLM-as-a-Judge** to automatically evaluate whether the tutor behaved correctly.
+This script uses *LLM-as-a-Judge* to automatically evaluate whether the tutor behaved correctly according to a customisable rubric.

-It scores each response against a custom rubric that prioritises:
+The default custom rubric prioritises:

 - Adherence to the tutoring role
 - Educational value